Joint Support: Complete Guide (2026)

 |---|---|

-| Movement | Add 10 minutes of gentle joint-friendly movement daily (walk, bike, or targeted routine). |
+| Movement | Add 10 minutes of gentle joint-friendly movement daily — walk, bike, or targeted exercise routine. |

-| Support | Use a sleeve or brace when a joint feels unstable – especially for longer outings or heavier tasks. |
+| External Support | Use a compression sleeve or brace when a joint feels unstable — especially for longer outings or heavier tasks. |

-| Supplementation | If appropriate for you, trial one well-reviewed joint formula for 8–12 weeks, not five at once. |
+| Supplementation | Trial one well-reviewed joint formula for 8–12 weeks consistently — not five products at once. |

-| Monitoring | Keep a quick 0–10 comfort log for 4–6 weeks to spot patterns and improvements. |
+| Monitoring | Keep a 0–10 comfort log for 4–6 weeks to identify patterns and measure improvements. |

-Ready to put this into action?
+✅ Ready to put this into action?